Songtech-0912/songtech-0912.github.io/content/vector-and-advanced-calculus/index.md

 Consider the intersection between the unit sphere, given by $x^2 + y^2 + z^2 = 1$, and the plane $z = 2x$ (see [an interactive visualization here](https://www.math3d.org/K51UuVpjP4)).
 How would we solve this?

 One way we can do so is by converting the plane to _parametric form_.
 To do so, we need to find two vectors that are parallel to the plane.

+{{ wideimg(
+	src="intersection-of-surfaces.png",
+	desc="An illustration of the plane z = 2x as well as two vectors parallel to the plane and lying on the plane" )
+}}

-Luckily, by using the visualization, this is relatively easy to find:
+Luckily, this is relatively easy to find (see the above picture for a visualization):

 {% math() %}
 \begin{matrix*}